Nothing says summer has arrived like the twinkle of fireflies.

 - If you (or your children) catch fireflies in a jar to observe them more closely, be sure to release them.

 - Consider letting a part of your yard stay “wild”.
-Let the grass grow a little longer to give the fireflies a safe place to spend their days.
-Likewise, avoid raking leaves in the fall so that the young fireflies have a protective cover in which to spend the winter.
+Let the grass grow a little longer to give the insects a safe place to spend their days.
+Likewise, avoid raking leaves in the fall so that the young have a protective cover in which to spend the winter.

 Fireflies are a beautiful, magical, and amazing part of summer.
 Let’s do our part to ensure they stick around.